legion-core/Zero-OS/README.md

 ---

+## Features

+* Base Fedora Atomic image
+* PipeWire pre-installed
+* Media codecs included
+* Common hardware drivers included
+* Built and published automatically using GitHub Actions
+* Signed container images
+* Designed to be extended and customized

+---

 ## ISO

-If built on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
+You can generate an offline ISO using the instructions available [here](https://blue-build.org/how-to/generate-iso/).

-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.

 ---